Amritsar — overview

 Jallianwala Bagh

 A public garden and national memorial on the site of the 1919 Jallianwala Bagh massacre.
-The official death toll was 379; independent estimates place it significantly higher.
+The official death toll was 379.
 The original bullet marks are preserved on the walls of the garden.
 The Martyrs’ Well — a well into which people jumped to escape the gunfire — is also preserved.

 Timing: Open daily, 6:30 AM to 7:30 PM